TEKcamp/Katas/README.md

 This is the goto reference source that set the stage for TDD.

+As you are doing TDD (writing tests,code,tests,code....) be sure to let that show in your commit history.  push your work often.
+A clear sign that you are doing TDD properly is you are actually going back and forth between tests and code.
+That should be reflected in your git commits.

 May the tests be with you, my young apprentices... 😎